MHCPPrograms/worlds-documentation/docs/asset-library-import/WorkingWithTransparent2DCutoutAssets.md

 5. Click Import and wait for Horizon Worlds to process the asset.
 Processing may take a moment; if it fails, try re-exporting or a different browser.
 Make sure: “Preserve offset pivots” is OFF.
 6. Once processing completes you can place the cut-out in your world and test collision, lighting, and scale.

-[PHOTO] 9

-## Topic Four - Designing with 2D and 3D assets in Horizon Worlds

-Use cut-outs for background scenery, distant crowd characters, props, signs, UI elements, and decorative layers to save polygon/scene budget.
-Reserve semi-transparent materials (Transparent or Blend methods) only when soft edges or translucency are essential; otherwise use hard-cut cut-outs (Masked method) for performance.
-Keep texture atlases in mind: grouping multiple small cut-outs into one texture (UV-packed) reduces draw calls.
-Use consistent texture sizes (1024/2048/4096) where possible.
-- Apply consistent scale and origin points in Blender so assets snap correctly in Horizon Worlds.

-[PHOTO] 10 11

 ## Step-By-Step Video Tutorial